-Delicacies is famous for our creamy and tasty delicacies made from Davao’s symbolic fruit – Durian.
+Lola Abon’s Original Candy Factory is famous for creamy and tasty delicacies made from Davao’s symbolic fruit – Durian.

-- Fruit Stand Market – Magsaysay and Bankerohan
+- Fruits Stand Market – Magsaysay and Bankerohan

 Fruit Basket of the Philippines, Davao is one of the world’s leading producers and exporters of banana, papaya, mangosteen, and even flowers.
 Davao’s rich fertile volcanic soil makes it most suitable for sustained production of the freshest and tastiest tropical fruits in the Philippines.
 Since the fruits are locally produced, the prices are comparably much cheaper than anywhere in the country.

 - Aldevinco Shopping Center & Roxas Night Market